-Settings when connecting the LM-AJ series/LM-AU series
+Settings when connecting the LM-AJ series

-The LM-AJ series and LM-AU series are not equipped with a thermistor that can be connected to a servo amplifier.
-They are equipped only with a thermal protector that can be connected to an external relay.
-Configure a relay circuit that shuts off the power supply when the thermal switch opens due to overheating.

-In addition, when driving the LM-AJ series or LM-AU series, set [Pr.
+The LM-AJ series is not equipped with a thermistor that can be connected to a servo amplifier.
+It is equipped only with a thermal protector that can be connected to an external relay.
+For that reason, when driving the LM-AJ series, set [Pr.
 PD12.3 Servo motor thermistor - Enabled/disabled selection] to "1" to disable the thermistor.
 If this setting is not configured, [AL. 046.3 Thermistor disconnected error] will occur.